Tales-1/CodersCorner/README.md

 ## Usage

 🚀 Start the development server using the following command:

-    Terminal

      npm start

 🌐 Open your browser and go to http://localhost:3000 to access the app.

 ## Testing

 🧪 To run the unit tests, use the following command:

-    bash

     npm test

 🚦 The tests will automatically run and provide feedback.

 ## 🤝 Contributing